 \subsection{The bishop}

 \

-The bishop's basic move set is $\M_\pB=\{(1,1),(1,-1)\}$.
+The basic move set is $\M_\pB=\{(1,1),(1,-1)\}$.
 The quasipolynomial formulas for up to 6 bishops, published by \Kot\ in early editions of \cite{ChMath}---most of which were found by him---are:

-The formula for $q=2$ is due to Dudeney \cite[Problem 318---Lion-Hunting---solution]{Dud} and those for $q=3,4$ to Fabel \cite[pp.\ 58--62]{Fab} (\Kot\ \cite[p.\ 234]{ChMath} supplies these attributions).
-The formulas for $q=2,3$ are special cases of our Theorems~\TtwoQhk and \TthreeQhk, thereby supporting the correctness of those theorems. \Kot\ found the formulas for $q=5,6$ by calculating the values $u_\pB(q;n)$ for many values of $n$, looking for an empirical recurrence relation, deducing a generating function, and from that getting the quasipolynomial.
-(Reference \cite{Kotpc} has details of his method of calculation applied to queens.)
-His approach, while excellent for finding formulas, does not prove their validity because it does not bound the period---though intuitively period 2 is plausible since one could guess that odd and even board sizes would have separate polynomials.
+For $q\leq4$ these were rigorously proved by Dudeney and Fabel (see \Kot\ \cite[p.\ 234]{ChMath} for these attributions and citations).
+The formulas for $q=2,3$ are special cases of our Theorems~\TtwoQhk\ and \TthreeQhk, thereby reinforcing the correctness of those theorems. \Kot\ found the formulas for $q=5,6$ heuristically, by calculating the values $u_\pB(q;n)$ for many values of $n$, looking for an empirical recurrence relation, deducing a generating function, and from that getting the quasipolynomial.
+(See Section~\ref{rr} for more about his method.)
+His approach, while excellent for finding formulas, does not prove their validity because it does not bound the period---even though period 2 is plausible since one could guess that odd and even board sizes would have separate polynomials.

-In fact, 2 is the complete story on the period.
-In Theorem~\Tbishopsperiod\ we provide the missing upper bound of 2 that rigorously establishes period 2 for every $q>2$ and hence the correctness of \Kot's quasipolynomial formulas.\footnote{Stanley in \cite[Solution to Exercise 4.42]{EC1-2} says that both quasipolynomiality and the period follow directly from Arshon's formulas; however, we believe such a derivation would be difficult.} Together with the fact that we know the degree $2q$ and the leading coefficient $1/q!$ of the constituent polynomials, this implies that, if the first $4q$ values of a candidate quasipolynomial are correct, then we have $u_\pB(q;n)$.
-Since \Kot\ did check those values for $q \leq 6$ \cite{Kotpc}, his formulas are proved correct.
+We have proved that 2 is the complete story on the period.
+In Theorem~\Tbishopsperiod\ \cite{QQs6} we provide the missing upper bound that rigorously establishes period 2 for every $q>2$ and hence the correctness of \Kot's quasipolynomial formulas.\footnote{Stanley in \cite[Solution to Exercise 4.42]{EC1-2} says that both quasipolynomiality and the period follow directly from Arshon's formulas; however, we believe such a derivation would be difficult.} Together with the fact that we know the degree $2q$ and the leading coefficient $1/q!$ of the constituent polynomials, this implies that, if the first $4q$ values of a candidate quasipolynomial are correct, then we have $u_\pB(q;n)$.
+Since \Kot\ did check those values for $q \leq 6$ \cite{Kotpc}, his formulas are proved.